So You Think You Can Dance (American TV series) season 3: Broadcast outside of the United States

 Australia is currently the only country outside of the United States that airs So You Think You Can Dance on Network Ten which premiered on 27 September 2007.
 Before the show was aired, commercials were shown with Cat Deeley wearing the same blue dress she wore on the 19 September result show with long earrings and her hair tied back, started to broadcast the show to the Australian audience saying "Coming on Ten".
 Other footage that was shown included Nigel Lythgoe doing a little dance and wearing the same suit on that result show.
 During the show with the top 20, after the last couple danced, Cat Deeley (still wearing the same dress on the 19th of September's result show) says "Will your favourite dancer make it through to the next round?
 Don't go anywhere Australia (Deeley doing a little head shake), because the result show is coming up right after this break".
 During this time, Australia started to do auditions for So You Think You Can Dance Australia.
-It has been discovered by fans of the show that Channel 10 has been showing a heavily edited version of SYTYCD Season 3, with the audition shows compressed into two episodes and even leaving whole dances out of some of the finals shows (e.g. The Paso Doble to We Will Rock You By Sara and Jesús).
+It has been discovered by fans of the show that Channel 10 has been showing a heavily edited version of SYTYCD Season 3, with the audition shows compressed into two episodes and even leaving whole dances out of some of the live shows (e.g. The Paso Doble to We Will Rock You By Sara and Jesús).

 The series is currently shown on DSTV Channel 104 across Africa.
 It finished on 22 November 2007.

 It is also being shown in Canada on Muchmusic.

 In the Middle East, it is being shown on MBC 4.
 It premiered on 24 October.

 It is also shown on the Fox network in Japan without any editing with the performance and elimination round being shown on the same night.
-Following the show, Japanese amateur dancers are also shown, usually 4 dancers per week.
-It is currently showing the top 12 dancers as of 2007 December 30.
+Following the show, Japanese amateur contestants are also shown, usually 4 contestants per week.
+It is currently showing the top 12 contestants as of 2007 December 30.

 SYTYCD is also currently being shown in the UK on LivingTV every Wednesday at 8pm and is repeated throughout the week.

 SYTYCD was also being broadcast in India on AXN every Tuesday at 9pm.

 In Singapore, the show is currently aired on MediaCorp TV Channel 5.

 In Hong Kong, it is also currently airing on TVB Pearl, at Saturday nights on 8:30pm.

 It is also shown in the Philippines in the velvet channel, velvet channel airs different reality shows all over the world mostly from the United States.

 In Norway, the showed the season at TVNorge.

 In Latin America, the show is aired on People & Arts, cable TV.